 This can also be a great option for you because the balancing in the index fund is done automatically for you.
 The allocations will update as you get closer to your retirement year.

-I mainly chose the target date fund because at the time I didn’t know anything about investing.
+At first, I mainly chose the target date fund because I didn’t know anything about investing.
 And later on, when I was learning more, the company 401k I had did not have many great low expense options.

-But, when I opened my Roth IRA about three years ago, I chose to do a four fund portfolio instead.
-More of a personal preference and a bit more diversification.
+But, when I opened my Roth IRA about three years ago, I chose to do a four-fund portfolio instead.

 Besides having stocks, international stocks, and bonds, I added a little bit of Vanguard’s REIT for real estate.
 This still acts like stocks but has recurring dividends to help my portfolio grow.